What Are Viruses: Everything you Need to Know

 Ways to Reduce Viruses from Spreading

-1. Practice good hygiene – Practicing good hygiene is the best place to start.
-Wash your hands often, with soap and warm water for at least 20 seconds.
+1. Practice good hygiene—The best place to start is practicing good hygiene.
+Wash your hands often with soap and warm water for at least 20 seconds.
 This simple step can’t be stressed enough.
-It’s also smart to have a healthy supply of hand sanitizer around.
+It’s also wise to have a healthy supply of hand sanitizer around.

-2. Cough into your elbow – When you cough or sneeze, make sure that you aren’t using your hands to cover your face.
+2. Cough into your elbow—Don’t use your hands to cover your face when you cough or sneeze.
 Instead, cough or sneeze into your elbow.

-3. Stay home – It’s also very important that you stay at home when you know, or even think, that you are sick.
+3. Stay home—It’s also very important that you stay home when you know, or even think, that you are sick.
 Places like schools and the workplace, which have a lot of people in them, are like breeding grounds for viruses.

-4. Sanitize – Be sure to clean and sanitize regularly, by disinfecting and wiping down surfaces.
+4. Sanitize – Clean and sanitize regularly by disinfecting and wiping down surfaces.

 6. Avoid touching – Try your best to avoid touching your eyes, mouth, or nose with your hands.
 These areas are the quickest entrances for viruses into your body.